sunfounder/SunFounder_PiCar-V/docs/source/ball_tracker.rst

 In addition to using the keyboard to control the status of the car, we also wrote a ball tracking code.

+**Install OpenCV**

+Before installing OpenCV, you need to install the dependencies first.
+Different operating systems require different dependent libraries.
+(If you don't know your operating system version, you can try to install both.)

+* If your operating system is **RASPBERRY PI BUSTER**, you need to install the following dependencies.

 .. raw:: html

     <run></run>